unixwork/xnedit/README.md

  - Xrender and Xft
  - iconv (*BSD, cygwin)
  - Fontconfig
  - Motif 2.0 or above
- - libpcre (Perl Compatible Regular Expressions library v8.x)

 Optionally one may use: